Pooling information in likelihood-free inference: Likelihood-free inference and the choice of summaries

 To the best of our knowledge, the only other approach that considers a pooled posterior approach in the context of LFI is the work of \cite{chakra2022modular}, in which the authors are concerned with the application of LFI methods in the case of modular inference, and construct a linear pool \textit{over a subset of posterior elements}. \cite{chakra2022modular} propose to select the pooling weight through prior-to-posterior conflict checks (see, e.g., \citealp{nott2020checking} for a discussion of such methods).
-In contrast, we consider an approach that can guaranteed accuracy in terms of frequentist asymptotic risk.
+In contrast, we consider an approach that is optimal for point estimation in terms of frequentist asymptotic risk, under appropriate conditions.
+Also related to our work is model stacking, a technique for combining predictions from ensembles of models to improve posterior prediction under misspecification \citep{yao+vsg18}; see \cite{yao2023simulation} for a recent application of stacking in LFI.
+However, our focus here is on improving LFI posterior inference by combining posterior densities for different LFI methods or summaries, rather than improved predictive inference via combining predictions from different models.